byui-cit/cit470/ab5/README.md

 In general, RADIUS servers don't differentiate between authentication ("AuthN") and authorization ("AuthZ").
 As far as RADIUS is concerned, a successful username/password both authenticates and authorizes.
-It's up to the RADIUS **client** (in this case, the Internet-facing firewall) to determine whether a properly authenticated user is authorized to use a service (in this case, the Remote-Access VPN service.*
+It's up to the RADIUS **client** (in this case, the Internet-facing firewall) to determine whether a properly authenticated user is authorized to use a service (in this case, the Remote-Access VPN service).*